19hours/sg-statutes/Acts/Tobacco (Control of Advertisements and Sale) Act.md

 (e) in any other manner whatsoever;

-“advertisement relating to smoking” means any advertisement referred to in section 3(1) which has not been approved under section 3(2);
+“advertisement relating to any tobacco product” means any advertisement referred to in section 3(1) which has not been approved under section 3(2);

+[17/2010 wef 01/09/2010]

 “authorised officer” means any officer or person appointed under section 19;